jessemiller/HamlPy/reference.md

 ## Comments

-There are two types of comments supported.
-Those that show up in the HTML and those that don't.
+There are two types of comments supported:  those that show up in the HTML and those that don't.

 ### HTML Comments /